axfrancois123/Project2/README.md

 - How were meteorites discovered during time where science was not advanced enough to separate elements from Earth vs meteorites?

 ## DATA
 The data for this project was found in a CSV dataset located in https://data.world/nasa/meteorite-landings.
 This dataset contained over 45,000 entries which was converted into a database using SQL.
+Data utilized in the query includes the mass, year that it fell or was found, and the geographical location using the latitude and longitude.